Ashtachurna – An Ayurvedic Recipe for Digestion

 Gut Health Medicines: Three Common Drugs You Should Avoid

 According to Ayurveda, gut health is everything.
 Gut health is a crucial aspect of overall well-being, influencing various bodily functions, from digestion and nutrient absorption to immune system support and even mental health.
 Let’s Know about Gut health medicines and how it affects in our body.
 Poor gut health is the cause of all diseases.
 Many factors can impact gut health, including diet, lifestyle, and medications.
-Medicines that affect your gut health The following commonly used medicines can affect your gut health: Metformin Metformin is a medication commonly prescribed to individuals with type 2 diabetes.
+Medicines that affect your gut health The following commonly used medicines can affect your gut health: Metformin Metformin is a medication, specifically, commonly prescribed to individuals with type 2 diabetes.
 It helps control blood sugar levels by improving the body’s sensitivity to insulin and reducing the production of glucose in the liver.
 While it is an effective treatment for diabetes, Metformin can have several effects on gut health.
 Antacids Antacids are over-the-counter or prescription medications that help relieve heartburn, acid reflux and indigestion by neutralizing stomach acid.
 While they can provide short-term relief, frequent use of antacids can impact your gut health in several ways.
 Antibiotics Antibiotics are powerful medications that help treat bacterial infections by killing or inhibiting the growth of harmful bacteria.
 While they are essential for treating various illnesses, antibiotics can have a significant impact on gut health.
 Now you know why, despite years of taking metformin and having their blood sugar controlled, people eventually get complications of diabetes like diabetic nephropathy, neuropathy, retinopathy etc. Anti-depressants and laxatives are equally bad for gut health.
-All these medicines can take your gut health months back.
+All these medicines, however, can take your gut health months back.
 It is essential to be aware of their potential effects on gut health and take proactive steps to maintain a healthy digestive system.
 Remember that a balanced diet, regular exercise and a healthy lifestyle also play crucial roles in supporting gut health alongside any necessary medications.
 By understanding the effects of these medications on your gut, you can take steps to maintain a healthy and thriving digestive system.
 Let all your efforts to stay healthy be natural and safe for your gut.
 At the end of the day, your overall health completely depends on your gut health – Rogaa sarve api mande agnou.
-Want to improve your gut health? y You can book a consultation with us or give us a message via WhatsApp at +91 79074 89839.
-You can also visit.
+Want to improve your gut health?
+If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
+If you have any queries, contact us.
+You can also visit us at our hospital.